Calculate your shipment’s cubic meter volume with this free CBM calculator.

 What Is CBM In Shipping Terms?

 CBM is simply the volume of your shipment.
-However, the volume is than used for other important international (courier, air or ocean) freight calculations including:
+However, the volume is then used for other important international (courier, air or ocean) freight calculations including:

 - Chargeable weight – Chargeable weight is merely the greater of the dimensional weight (aka size) or weight.
 In other words, while ocean freight pricing is fairly averse to weight and more focused on size, air freight is much more sensitive so the dimensional weight will usually play a more important role than the actual weight.